MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/README.md

 The CLI is open-source and available on GitHub: [Polykey CLI](https://github.com/MatrixAI/Polykey-CLI).

-We automatically build and test the CLI on the following platforms:

-- Linux x64
+### Supported Platforms

+Polykey is continuously built and tested on:

-- Linux arm64
+- Linux x64 / arm64
-- MacOS x64
-- MacOS arm64
+- MacOS x64 / arm64
 - Windows x64
 - Docker